FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/api_gateway_api.md

 The `http_backend` object supports the following:

 * `protocol` - (Required, String) Specifies the backend request protocol.
 The value can be 'HTTP' and 'HTTPS'.
-* `method` - (Optional, String) Specifies the backend request method, including 'GET','POST','PUT' and etc..
+* `method` - (Required, String) Specifies the backend request method, including 'GET','POST','PUT' and etc..
 * `uri` - (Required, String) Specifies the backend request path.
 The value must comply with URI specifications.
 * `vpc_channel` - (Optional, String) Specifies the VPC channel ID.
 This parameter and `url_domain` are alternative.
 * `url_domain` - (Optional, String) Specifies the backend service address.
 An endpoint URL is in the format of